jamoakoa/GW-Cybersecurity-Boot-Camp/ELK Stack Deployment/README.md

 These Beats allow us to collect the following information from each machine:

-    Filebeat allows for a lightweight way to forward and centralize logs and files.
+* Filebeat allows for a lightweight way to forward and centralize logs and files.
 This provides a GUI and infographic view in order to track down curious behavior across aggregated logs.
-    Metricbeat allows for a lightweight way to send system and service statistics.
+* Metricbeat allows for a lightweight way to send system and service statistics.
 This provides a GUI and infographic view of system-level CPU usage, memory, file system, disk IO, network IO statistics, and top-like statistics for every process running on your systems.
-    Packetbeat is a real-time network packet analyzer that can provide application monitoring and performance analytics.
-It captures the network traffic between your application servers.
-It can help you notice issues with your back-end application.
-    Auditbeat collects your Linux audit framework data and monitors the integrity of files in real-time.
-    Heartbeat monitors services for the availability with active probing.
-Heartbeat easily generates uptime and response time data.

 <Using the Playbook>